nest/nest-simulator/doc/examples/pynest_microcircuit.rst

 PyNEST microcircuit
 ===================

-This is a PyNEST implementation of the microcircuit model by Potjans and Diesmann.
+This is a PyNEST implementation of the microcircuit model by Potjans and Diesmann [1]_.

 Here you can inspect all files belonging to this example: